Laserline: Transforming battery production and surface heat treatments

-Economical, modular, high-power diode lasers from Laserline are raising the bar for efficiency in surface heat treatments that are vital to many manufacturing processes.
-These include hardening, curing powder coatings, and drying offset printing colours – as well as drying fuel cells and battery foils.
+Economical, modular, high-power diode lasers from Laserline are raising the bar for efficiency in surface heat treatments which are vital to many manufacturing processes.
+These include hardening, curing powder coatings, and drying offset colours – as well as drying fuel cells and battery foils.

-Drying electrodes for lithium-ion batteries is the most expensive step in the batteries’ production – incurring 20% of the cost – so the efficiencies of laser drying could revolutionise battery production.
+Drying electrodes for lithium-ion batteries is the most expensive step in the batteries’ production – incurring about 20% of the cost – so the latest efficiencies of laser drying could revolutionise battery production and other surface heat treatments.

 Dr Cedric Chaminade, Technical Director and physicist at Raymax Applications which distributes Laserline’s diode lasers, says Raymax is excited to be supplying this technology to the ANZ region where governments are backing manufacturing innovations towards clean energy and net zero.